turbot/steampipe-plugin-gcp/docs/tables/gcp_compute_machine_type.md

 ```

-### List accelerator configurations assigned to this machine type
+### Get accelerator configurations assigned to each machine type

 ```sql
 select